wp-plugins/bg-biblie-references/readme.txt

 You can also specify where to open a page with the Bible text  - in new or current window.
 To customize the appearance of reference  links, use class bg_bibrefs.
 You can change the class name in the settings.

-In version 2.0, when you hover your mouse over the link displayed tooltip containing the Bible verses (only in Russian).
+When you hover your mouse over the link displayed tooltip containing the Bible verses (in Russian or Ukrainian).
 Bible E-books are taken from the site patriarchia.ru and now comes with the plugin.
 If you disable this option, the number of the chapter and verse numbers will displayed instead of verses.
 To read Bible files used PHP-functions cURL or file_get_contents() or fopen().